emmalcg/j-carl-frontend/README.md

 - [ ] create james log in for strapi
 - [ ] add gmail somewhere
 - [ ] should add series information? on information page
+- [ ] information page optional - when does this happen?

 catalogues (pamphlets),
 essays,